Got A Sugar Addiction? A Mother's Confession and How To Get Rid of It

 Unless you are already on a mission to eat only whole foods, I can almost guarantee that you have a sugar addiction that is quietly thriving inside you on a cellular level, and you don't even know it.

 Motherhood and sugar is a friendship hard to break.
-I have personally fallen into sugar’s inviting, warming, no-questions-asked bosom (You can read more about my personal journey which very much consisted of quick fixes and sugary foods).
+I have personally fallen into sugar’s inviting, warming, no-questions-asked bosom.
 It feels good and oh so right.
-Until it doesn’t, and my body is yelling at me to please snap out of this; time and time again, I pull myself out of the sticky addiction.
+Until it doesn't, and my body is yelling at me to please snap out of this; time and time again, I pull myself out of the sticky addiction.
 And I always swear never to look back…

 Now, before I go on, I want you to know that I don’t particularly like extreme diets or food shaming (denying or hating certain foods) - I much prefer to understand exactly why your body is not responding well to certain food groups or chemicals.
 There truly are no one-size fits all when it comes to food.
 There just isn’t.
 Trust me, I have tried; it would make my job easy breezy if that was the case, but no. My job as a nutritionist requires me to be a daily food detective, investigator, food planner, and a recipe creator.
 It's the only way a patient gets better.
 I am not anti-sugar - that would be disastrous. as I mentioned, it’s needed for your brain to function!
 Instead I am hoping to clarify the types of sugars that cause disruption and addiction in your body and why that is so important to avoid.

 Are you addicted to sugar?